Roomify/rooms/README.txt

 and place in sites/all/libraries so that you end up with sites/all/libraries/fullcalendar

 2. Set up the colorbox module
 2a.
+Follow the colobox module instructions to install the module and colorbox library 2a.
 Go to admin/config/media/colorbox and enable Colorbox load 2b.
 In Advanced settings remove the admin* line from the set of pages that should not load the coloborx script